 McGruther, Don.
 Wha’s Like Us: MacGrouthers in Scotland before 1855.
 Self-published, 2007.
 14-17, 46-53, 73-86.
 For availability see note below.
 Don searched public records for all early references to MacGrouthers (in many spellings!).
 This book compiles his findings and is the best source of information on our family’s origins.

 Sarson, Steven.
 “Yoeman Farmers in a Planters’ Republic: Socioeconomic Conditions and Relations in Early National Prince George’s County, Maryland.”
 Journal of the Early Republic 29:1 (Spring 2009): 63-99.
 George and Sarah Magruder of Anchovie Hills (described as “an economically average small yeoman family”), are detailed on pp. 79-81.
 Now available as a pdf from Knowing Our History: African American Slavery and the University of Maryland.
 (Thanks to Jill Gatwood for finding that link.)

 The Emerson and McGruther titles were released together, under the joint title Wha’s Like Us?
 For purchase of one or both, contact the authors via the Magruder/McGruder genealogy forum.

 See also: American Clan Gregor Society Yearbooks, linked at right.
-Yearbooks of the first few decades include many historical sketches and family reminiscences.
+Years on the index page indicate which gathering of the society is included; publication date is the following year.
+The first few decades include many historical sketches and family reminiscences.
 See my posts on the subject of Clan Gregor and the ACGS.